Major at GC: Studio Art with minor in Business Administration

 In truth, I wasn’t entirely sure where I wanted to go to college at all.
 But, I do remember that on my first day of classes I had a feeling I made the right choice.
 The campus was bustling with students, the sun was shining, and I was excited to start this new part of my life.

 Did you have a favorite professor or class?

-My favorite professors were Valarie Aranda for art, and Dennis Parmley for scientific illustration.
+My favorite professors were Valarie Aranda for art and Dennis Parmley for scientific illustration.
 Valerie is a great teacher who always encouraged and inspired me to challenge myself when it came to art.
-She would always suggest I use a bigger canvas for my piece no matter what size I originally chose!
-Each painting in my capstone project ended up being about 36x48”!
+She would always suggest I use a bigger canvas for my piece no matter what size I originally chose.
+Each painting in my capstone project ended up being about 36 inches x 48 inches.

 My first real introduction to scientific illustration was with Dr. Parmley.
 Drawing fossils for his papers combined my two interests of science and art, and I realized I would love to continue pursuing it as a career.
 I loved looking through a microscope at tiny fish teeth and salamander jaws and drawing them out in ink.
 Dr. Parmley would also update me on how his Gila Monsters were doing and what his research was about, which was always fun and interesting to hear.